tinymce/tinymce-docs/plugins/casechange.md

 2. Select the type of case you wish to apply thorugh the toolbar dropdown or the menu item.

-The toolbar button will retain the last applied type of case making it simpler to apply it multiple times.
+The toolbar button will retain the last applied type of case making it simple to apply it multiple times.

 ## Options